 by Russ Lowthian, HaveFunBiking.com

 Named for an early settler along the east bank of the Mississippi River.
-Today the bike-friendly Fridley 10-mile bike loop lets visitors discover art, nature and beautiful flower gardens along the way.
-With many cycling paths connecting to the Mississippi River Trail (MRT) and the Rice Creek Trail is easy.
-One of the nine communities of the Twin Cities Gateway, the city of Fridley is located just north of Minneapolis, and a fun place to explore.
-So, if you enjoy biking along the trails that Red River oxen carts once used we have some options to take in while enjoying the Fridley 10-mile bike loop.
+Today bike-friendly Fridley, with its 10-mile bike loop, lets visitors discover art, nature, and beautiful flower gardens along the way.
+Here, with many cycling paths connecting to both the Mississippi River Trail (MRT) and the Rice Creek Trail, it’s easy to get around.
+One of the nine communities of the Twin Cities Gateway, the city of Fridley is located just north of Minneapolis and a fun place to explore.
+So, if you enjoy biking along the trails that Red River oxen carts once used, we have some options to explore while enjoying the Fridley 10-mile bike loop.

 The Fridley 10-mile bike loop

-Starting from the outer parking lot of the LivINN Hotel, the Fridley route heads out in a clockwise direction.
-After crossing the Central Avenue intersection, drive your bike by using the bike lane on 53rd Avenue for the next two miles.
-Now turning to the north on Main Street, once over Interstate 694 you will pass Woodsprings Hotel.
-For those who would like to begin the 10-mile bike loop from this point, continue north up to 61st Avenue.
+Starting from the outer parking lot of the LivINN Hotel, (southeast corner od I-694 and Central Avenue) the Fridley route heads out in a clockwise direction.
+After crossing the intersection at Central Ave. drive your bike using the bike lane on 53rd Avenue for the next two miles.
+Now turning to the north on Main Street, once over Interstate I-694, you will pass Woodsprings Hotel.
+Those who would like to begin the 10-mile bike loop from this point continue north up to 61st Avenue.
 Here on your left, you are at the Fridley train station.

 Taking the tunnel under the RR tracks